mallcong/Therms-Up/Starter/README.md

 4. Heat up mini iron (or soldering iron)
 5. Fold the sheet of the bag following the origami pattern you just drew and seal it by the heated-up iron with tube/straw inserted on the edge.
-6. Hot glue around the tube/straw so that air cannot leak.
+6. Hot glue/or tape around the tube/straw so that air cannot leak.
 7. Blow through the straw and have fun with the shape-changing robots!

 ![12-03-2019](https://user-images.githubusercontent.com/3894400/95315886-0c71c580-08ce-11eb-9389-2fa96ea7ab97.gif)